-The Sync resources consist of PXI triggers and are defined by the enumeration keysight_tse.TriggerResourceId.
-The resources must be specified in the syncResources property of the SystemDefintion object.
+The Sync resources consist of PXI triggers and are defined by the enumeration keysight tse.TriggerResourceId.
+The resources must be specified in the syncResources property of the SystemDefinition Object.
 For example:

 Where Sync Resources are used

 There are 3 areas where you require Sync resources, these are the same 3 stages you set up your HVI in: